-PARENTAL CARE LEGAL ADVICE IRELAND
+PARENTAL CARE LEGAL ADVICE SOLICITORS, CORK, MIDLETON AND DUBLIN

 Parental care legal advice Ireland, with Karen Walsh.
 Ensuring that you have an up to date will is one of the most important steps you can take to prevent future worry.
-Karen Walsh of Walsh and Partners Solicitors addresses the concerns that may arise regarding the legal aspects of parental care.
+Karen Walsh of Walsh and Partners Solicitors LLP addresses the concerns that may arise regarding the legal aspects of parental care.

 Parental Care Legal Advice Ireland

 Putting my mother in a nursing home is not an option I want to consider.

 Last November, my elderly mother took a fall and broke her hip and this has caused some conflict and raised some issues at home.

 As a single woman in my mid-forties, with a strong career and my own home, I have a strong relationship with both my mother and my brother.
 Unfortunately our father died some years ago and my brother was on hand to take over the running of the family farm at an early age.
 My brother is now married with 2 children and he and his family live in the family home that is sited on the farm.
 His wife also has a part-time job.

 Understandably, upon the death of her husband, my mother did not want to leave the family home as she had many precious memories there.
 She took the step of paying for and building a granny flat on the property, which consisted of the transformation of the ground floor into a personal space for her use.
 When she broke her hip in November, I took some time off work to care for her, take her to hospital appointments, assist with physio appointments and give her the general care she needed at the time.
 I did ask her if she would like to move in with me as my home is central to all facilities.
 We would have needed to do a bit of conversion work, but I was okay with that.